trevorwslee/MCE-DumbDisplay/README.md

 - `clear()` -- clear the screen
 - `jumpHome()` -- move to home (center of screen) without drawing
 - `jumpTo(x: number, y: number)` -- go to a position on screen without drawing
 - `penFilled(fillPen: boolean)` -- set whether pen filled (with fill color); note that when pen filled, drawn shape will be filled
 - `penTextSize(size: number)` -- set the size of text (the default pen text size depends on your phone setting)
-- `layer()` -- return the layer object
-  * "Layer"  object have some common operations
+- `layer()` -- return the layer object -- "Layer" object have some common operations (refer to DDLayer below)

-  * can be used for some functions of DumbDisplay
+### DumbDisplay

 DumbDisplay:
 - `connect(enableBluetooth: boolean = true, enableSerial: boolean = true)` -- explicitly wait for connection, at the same time you also have an opportunity to override some default settings
-  * `enableBluetooth` -- set to false so that Bluetooth is not used ; this will leave more memory for your program
+  * `enableBluetooth` -- set to false so that Bluetooth is not used (defaul to true) ; this will leave more memory for your program
-  * `enableSerial` -- set to false so that Serial is not used, and you can freely make use of Serial
+  * `enableSerial` -- set to false so that Serial is not used (defaul to true), and you can freely make use of Serial
 - `configPinLayers(xUnitCount: number = 100, yUnitCount: number = 100)` -- configure the size of the virtual "pin frame" for pinning the layers (refer to pinLayer() below)
-- `configAutoPinLayers(direction: AutoPinDirection)` -- configure to autocat pin layers in either horizontal or vertical direction
+- `configAutoPinLayers(direction: AutoPinDirection)` -- configure to auto pin layers in either horizontal or vertical direction
+- `setupLedGridLayer(numCols: number = 1, numRows: number = 1)` -- setup and create a LED Grid layer have numCols x numRows LEDs
+- `setupLcdLayer(numCols: number = 16, numRows: number = 2)` -- setup and create a LCD layer capable of displaying numRows rows of numCols characters
-- `pinLayer(layer: ddlayers.DDLayer, uLeft: number, uTop: number, uWidth: number, uHeight: number)` -- pin a layer on the virtual "pin frame" @ position (uLeft, uTop) with size (uWidth x uHeight)
+- `pinLayer(layer: ddlayers.DDLayer, uLeft: number, uTop: number, uWidth: number, uHeight: number)` -- pin a layer on the virtual "pin frame" at position (uLeft, uTop) with size (uWidth x uHeight)
 transparent; 255 being total opaque)
 - `removeLayer(layer: Layer)` -- remove a layer; yes, you can setup the layer again
+- `writeComment(msg: string)` -- write out some "comment", in a way that will not be harmful to the DD operations.
-- `writeSerial(msg: string)` -- you can write some "comment" to the serial port (which will not be harmful to DD operations)
+- `writeSerial(msg: string)` -- write out some "comment" to the serial port (without affecting DD operations)
-- `toColor(r: number, g: number, b: number)` -- a helper function that turns RGB into color name that you can use, say to set LED color
+- `toColor(r: number, g: number, b: number)` -- a helper operation that turns RGB into color name that you can use, say to set LED color
   * in fact, the "color name" is simply the combine of the 3 RBG numbers -- e.g. R 100, B 0, G 200, will become "100-0-200"
-- `setupLedGridLayer(numCols: number = 1, numRows: number = 1)` -- setup and create a LED Grid layer have numCols x numRows LEDs
-- `setupLcdLayer(numCols: number = 16, numRows: number = 2)` -- setup and create a LCD layer capable of displaying numRows rows of numCols characters
 -

-"Layer" operations:
+### "Layer"

+DDLayer -- "layer" operations (all layer objects including applicable to Micro:bit layer and Turtle layer):
 - `layerVisible(visible: boolean)` -- set whether a layer is visible or not
-- `layerOpacity(opacity: number)` -- set the opacity of a layer (0 being totally
+- `layerOpacity(opacity: number)` -- set the opacity of a layer (0 to 255)
 - `layerBackgroundColorNum(color: number)` -- set the background color of a layer with color number
 - `layerBackgroundColor(color: number)` -- set the background color of a layer with color name like "green", or a hex number (starting with "#")
 - `layerNoBackgroundColor()` -- set the background of a layer to no color (i.e. transparent)
 - `layerClear()` -- clear the layer

+### LedGridLayer

-Additional LEDGrid "Layer" operations:
+DDLayer -- additional LEDGrid operations:
 - `ledOn(x: number = 0, y: number = 0)` -- turn LED on
 - `ledOff(x: number = 0, y: number = 0)` -- turn LED off
 - `ledToggle(x: number = 0, y: number = 0)` -- toggle LED on / off